Final report for FNC20-1213

 All interior fencing and watering systems are temporary and portable for rotational management.
 We will use a three-strand electric fencing system, which requires less labor than electronet fence.
 Solar panels are oriented east-west, and temporary fencing will run parallel to solar panel lengths.
 Solar panels provide sheep with shade and shelter from inclimate weather.
 Rambouillet and Katahdin sheep breeds are docile, polled, and do not climb.
 Our proposed watering system will consist of a portable water tank trailer, with hoses that outflow into 45 gallon stock tanks.

 Soil samples and infiltration tests will be taken from four geo-plotted locations three times throughout the grant.
 Control samples will be taken from adjacent ground that remains in conventional corn and soy production.
 A grazing plan will be designed, implemented, and revised two times throughout the life of the grant.
-Cash flow will be monitored monthly, ROI and income statements (actual, projected) will be completed at the end of the grant to evaluate economic benefits.
+Cash flow will be monitored monthly, return on investment (ROI) and income statements (actual, projected) will be completed at the end of the grant to evaluate economic benefits.
 Project findings will be synthesized and shared during outreach events.

 As of February 1, 2021, there have been a number of major developments in the progress of our project: